-This page will provide you with information about activities beyond the HEBR classroom; links to study tools and resources, including Israeli literature and give additional information about Israeli culture.
+This page provides information about activities beyond the HEBR classroom; links to study tools and resources, including Israeli literature; and gives additional information about Israeli culture.

 The Hebrew Language program is versatile and energetic.
-Students have the opportunity to participate in Hebrew Café, attend Israeli Film screenings and join the many events and activities on campus organized by Hillel, the department of languages and the many student groups.
-Outside campus, there are many opportunities to get involved and join in celebrating the Jewish holidays in one of Kingston community organizations.
+Students have the opportunity to participate in Hebrew Café, attend Israeli Film screenings and join the many events and activities on campus organized by Hillel, the Department of Languages, Literatures and Cultures, and the many student groups.
+Outside campus, there are many opportunities to get involved and join in celebrating the Jewish holidays in one of Kingston's Jewish community organizations.

 The Queen’s University International Centre (QUIC) is an international education support service for students, faculty and staff at Queen’s.
 Through its activities the Centre promotes an internationally informed and cross culturally sensitive university community.